Metro Rapid Bus in Santa Monica

 - You can use street addresses or words to describe your origin and/or destination.
 For example, "6801 Hollywood Blvd" or "Hollywood and Highland"

 - Metro offers free guided tours on Red, Purple and Expo Line Trains!
-Click the link for details or visit metro.net/tours
+Click the link below for details or visit metro.net/tours

 - Daily tours are available.
 This service is offered by Metro and tours are free, although riders must provide their own TAP card and fare.
 Spaces are limited.
 Visit the link for details, or to reserve a spot on a tour.